jiangfengming/spa-history/README.md

     Returns:
       true | undefined: The navigation is confirmed.
       false: Prevent the navigation.
-      location: Redirect to this location. beforeChange will be called again.
+      location: Redirect to this location.
                 You can override the history manipulate method by providing location.method, values are: push, replace, dispatch.

+    Return value can be a Promise.
   */
   beforeChange(to, from, operation) {
   },